What you believe ....you create

 Denys was awarded an OBE in 2013 by Her Majesty The Queen for Services to the Economy- this was for his Government work as the founding Chairman of the Coventry & Warwickshire Local Enterprise Partnership.
 His drive and determination set this LEP to become one of Britain's most progressive.
 Denys drove 100 apprentices in 100 days, the new M40 junction works at Gaydon for Jaguar Land Rover and many other projects.

-His father (Peter Shortt) spent 18 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
-Denys spent his first 6 years of life at Lanharjan from 1964-1970.
-Denys visited this factory recently in 2019.
+His parents Peter & Rosemary Shortt spent nearly 20 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
+Denys spent his first 6 years of life at Langharjan from 1964-1970.

 In 1971 his family moved to a Tea Estate near Fort Portal, Uganda for a year and left when Idi Amin was causing mayhem.
 They then lived in Kenya for 2 years - running the brand new Ikumbi Tea Factory at Thika owned by Brooke Bond at that time.

 Denys was selected to play England Hockey at the age of 15 and went on to play both International indoor and field hockey until the age of 22.